dimecoin/SimpleShift/README.md

 * Number of Shift Registers wired up (in this case, 1)

 You can wire up multiple shift register by tying QH\` [pin 9] from first register to SER [pin 14] on second register.
+All other connections would be same for second register.

 * [Another Wiring Guide](http://bildr.org/2011/02/74hc595/)